 Postgraduate coursework programs can add further specialisations in areas including business, safety, quality assurance and teaching.
 To explore such options please visit the Postgraduate Handbook.

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
-Below is a sample list of job titles that might be suitable for someone with the skills gained from a major in Statistics.
+Below is a sample list of job titles that might be suitable for graduates with the skills gained in this area of study.

 Getting the Edge